gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

 Walkthrough of running the PyCBC BNS focused pipeline on SUGAR
 ===============================================================

-FIrst install PyCBC by following the instructions for :ref:`Installing PyCBC`
+First install PyCBC by following the instructions for installing PyCBC.

 Now if you have a script (which includes your start/end time, the parameters you need for pycbc_make_hdf_coinc_workflow) and a config file you are ready to set up the dax and submit it.
 See an example of both and explanations below: